Package size optimization: Solution for reusing old-version resources in UE

 └── base.vdex

-UE’s resource files are located within the assets/main.obb.png file inside the apk and are not uncompressed, remaining within base.apk:
+UE’s resource files reside within assets/main.obb.png inside the APK; they are not extracted and remain inside base.apk:

 1